 Basic Setup: for an acoustic guitarist setup is simple – just plug the guitar into the loop pedal input and either plug in headphones (if your looper pedal has a headphone jack) or connect the pedal to an amplifier.
 Thankfully there’s not much more to it than that.

 For the electric guitarists there are obviously numerous ways you can insert a loop pedal into your signal chain.
 I recommend you have the loop pedal either at the very end of the chain or next to the end, perhaps before your volume pedal.
 The reason I suggest this is because most guitarists want control of the sound before it hits the looper.
-For example, I might use my octave pedal to create a bass line in the loop, but if that octave pedal comes after the loop pedal in my chain then everything I create would be dropped down an octave.
+For example, I might use my octave pedal to create a bass line in the loop.
+But, if that octave pedal comes after the loop pedal in my chain everything I create will drop an octave.

 The trick to using a loop pedal is training yourself in the right rhythm.
 It’s harder than it sounds unless you’re a natural at syncopation.
-Each time you hit the switch with your foot you have to be right on the beat or the whole thing falls apart.
+When you hit the switch you have to be on the beat or the whole thing falls apart.

 Don’t worry, though.
 With enough practice it will become so natural you won’t even think about it.
 For a bit more explanation on using a loop pedal, check out this video: